sgunadhya/blog/content/review/redshirts.md

 in the universe.

 ## Characters and Plot
 The characters are the crew members of the spaceship Intrepid.
-The group consists of the new recruits, called ensigns, including Andrew Dahl, the protagonist.The ensigns onboard Intrepid discover a strange phenomenon about high correlation between the commanding officer on an away mission and the death of the crew members accompanying them.
+The group consists of the new recruits, called ensigns, including Andrew Dahl, the protagonist.
+The ensigns on board Intrepid discover a strange phenomenon about high correlation between the commanding officer on an away mission and the death of the crew members accompanying them.
 They cannot fathom any causal relationship about the correlation, and blame on several factors like incompetence, high risk and coincidence.
 A recluse on the ship, Jenkins, has discovered that their lives are governed by a strange phenomenon which he calls the "narrative".
 According to him, the crew members are living out their lives as part of the fiction concocted by a 21st century TV series' writers.
 In other words, they are characters from the fictional universe of the show, and their lives are dictated by the whimsical, and morbid, drama of the show.
 The physics of their universe is also dictated by the TV writers and "anything goes" to serve the drama and the silly plot.